ETHIC RULES AND PUBLISHING POLICY

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-Copyright on any open access article in a "FOOD AND HEALTH" journal published by ScientificWebJournals is retained by the author(s).
+The copyright of any open access article in the "FOOD and HEALTH" journal published on the "ScientificWebJournals" web portal hosted by "DergiPark" belongs to the author(s).

 Authors grant "FOOD AND HEALTH" a license to publish the article and identify itself as the original publisher.